Ghana Tax Calculator (2026)

 What is the tax-free threshold in Ghana?

-The basic tax-free threshold in Ghana is GHS 5,880 per year, meaning you do not pay income tax on income up to this amount.
-Any income above GHS 5,880 becomes chargeable income and is subject to the progressive tax brackets starting at 5%.
+The basic tax-free threshold in Ghana is GHS 5,880 per year, meaning you pay no income tax on income up to this amount.
+Income above this threshold is taxed progressively according to Ghana's seven tax brackets, starting at 5% on the first bracket above the threshold.

 Other tax calculators